Chart Color Schemes

 Population

-Population growth drivers in Carina are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Carina are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Carina's population was 12,746 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 920 people since the 2021 Census, which recorded a population of 11,826.
-The change is inferred from the estimated resident population of 12,703 in June 2024 and an additional 421 validated new addresses since the Census date.
-This results in a population density ratio of 2,910 persons per square kilometer, placing Carina in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 7.8% growth since the 2021 census exceeded the SA3 area's growth rate of 7.3%, making it a growth leader in the region.
-Overseas migration contributed approximately 75.5% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Carina's population was around 12,746 as of November 2025.
+This reflected an increase of 920 people from the 2021 Census figure of 11,826.
+The increase was inferred from ABS data showing an estimated resident population of 12,703 in June 2024 and an additional 421 validated new addresses since the Census date.
+This resulted in a population density ratio of 2,910 persons per square kilometer, placing Carina in the upper quartile nationally according to AreaSearch assessments.
+The area's growth rate of 7.8% since the 2021 census exceeded that of its SA3 region at 7.3%, indicating it was a growth leader.
+Overseas migration contributed approximately 75.5% of overall population gains during recent periods, though all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections are applied for each age cohort.
-Considering projected demographic shifts, a population increase just below the median of national areas is expected, with Carina expected to grow by 1,512 persons to 2041 based on the latest population numbers, representing an increase of 11.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
+Note that these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Based on projected demographic shifts, a population increase just below the median of national areas is expected by 2041, with an increase of 1,512 persons reflecting an overall increase of 11.5% over the 17 years.

 Frequently Asked Questions - Population